SidSong01/DeepLearningHW1/README.md

-# Interesting DeepLearning projects
+# Fundamental DeepLearning projects with tensorflow

-email: lingyi.s@outlook.com

-## experiments is the for the basic principle tests for better understanding deep learning

-## seq2seq is a model for video caption generation

-## GANs is for GAN models training from car pictures of cifar10
+Please see the
+`experiments report.pdf`
+for details.

 :)